- Various locations in Scotland

-In the past 3 years we’ve been designing, testing and manufacturing smart door systems which will enable mental health hospitals to make a step change in patient safety and help to realise the benefits of a data driven approach to the future of care.
-We’re about to embark on our journey of embracing technology and data-led products to diversify and grow our business in an exciting and unique opportunity that will help shape the future of mental health environments.
+In the past 3 years we have been designing, testing and manufacturing smart door systems which are enabling mental health hospitals to make a step change in patient safety and helping to realise the benefits of a data driven approach to the future of care.
+We are about to embark on our journey of embracing technology and data-led products to diversify and grow our business in an exciting and unique opportunity that will help shape the future of mental health environments.

-This project is for a fixed term of 30 months; however there is a possibility that Safehinge Primera may recruit the Associate at the end of the project.
+This project is for a fixed term of 30 months however, as the role is so intrinsically linked to the on-going success of the project, there is a high probability that Safehinge Primera will recruit the Associate at the end of the project.

 Glasgow Caledonian University

 Glasgow Caledonian University is a vibrant, multi-cultural and modern university in the centre of Glasgow, and is placed amongst the top 50 universities globally (THE Impact rankings, 2020).
 Our welcoming community of 20,000 students, from more than 100 countries, enjoy a wide range of award-winning support services and state of the art facilities across each of our campuses in Glasgow, London and New York.
 Our University mission - with its commitment to the Common Good and core values of integrity, creativity, responsibility and confidence - is integral to everything we do.

 As the University for the Common Good, we are committed to embedding equality and diversity, as well as our values in everything that we do.
 As such, we welcome applications from all suitably qualified candidates who demonstrate the GCU Values.

 The School of Computing, Engineering and Built Environment is committed to promoting equality and diversity, and is a holder of an Athena SWAN Bronze Award for promoting women’s careers in STEMM subjects (science, technology, engineering, mathematics and medicine) in higher education.